henrik/octopress/source/_posts/2015-05-22-apple-watch-day-2.markdown

 She's also great for looking up random stuff.
 "When is Mother's Day?", "Where is Burundi?"

+### Turning off alarms

+When the alarm clock on your iPhone goes off, you can turn it off from the watch.
+I've wanted this so much and didn't even realize the watch could do it until it happened, despite having read a lot of reviews.

+I often rise before the alarm, especially in the weekends.
+If I leave my phone by the bedside, the alarm may finally go off when I'm in the bathroom or at the kitchen table.
+This is annoying to me and my sleepyhead girlfriend both.

+I've wanted this feature to the point that when I had a jailbroken iPhone for a while, I installed software so I could share the iPhone screen remotely from my computer or iPad to turn alarms off.
+Unsurprisingly, this wasn't nearly convenient enough that I stuck with it.

 ### Messaging on the go

 I stopped by the grocery store after work today and sent a message from my iPhone to my girlfriend, asking if we needed milk.